LIPO Apigenin (90 Capsules)

 Customs and VAT for EU and Worldwide

 To EU & Worldwide shipping addresses, VAT is not applied at the UK rate of 20% and VAT will, instead, be due at your countries customs office.
 This is to ensure you do not pay VAT twice.
-You may also be liable for import duty for non EU countries.

 Please see here for more information – https://nadlab.uk/brexit-changes-for-eu-customers/.